setms/book/docs/introduction/software.md

 }
 ```

-We now have the vocabulary to describe the structure of program and of programming languages.
+We now have the vocabulary to describe the _structure_ of a program and of programming languages.
-However, PDAs aren't powerful enough to describe the runtime behavior of all but the simplest programs.
+However, PDAs aren't powerful enough to describe the runtime _behavior_ of all but the simplest programs.

 ### Turing machines